WINkLink (WIN) Price Tops $0.0001 on Exchanges

-WINkLink (WIN) traded 3.7% lower against the dollar during the 1-day period ending at 12:00 PM Eastern on April 27th.
-WINkLink has a market capitalization of $81.83 million and approximately $8.03 million worth of WINkLink was traded on exchanges in the last day.
-One WINkLink token can now be bought for $0.0001 or 0.00000000 BTC on major cryptocurrency exchanges.
-Over the last seven days, WINkLink has traded 7.1% lower against the dollar.
+WINkLink (WIN) traded up 0.2% against the dollar during the 24 hour period ending at 13:00 PM ET on April 28th.
+WINkLink has a total market capitalization of $82.31 million and $5.90 million worth of WINkLink was traded on exchanges in the last 24 hours.
+One WINkLink token can currently be purchased for approximately $0.0001 or 0.00000000 BTC on popular exchanges.
+Over the last week, WINkLink has traded 3.7% lower against the dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.